open-ephys/ephys-course/source/EEA/exday2TA.rst

   3E.
 How much of the voltage at the electrode, Vec, are we recording at Vout?

   3F.
-Place an ideal operational amplifier between the electrode and the long wire.
+Add a headstage to this circuit, by placing an ideal operational amplifier between the electrode and the long wire.
 What happens to Vout?
 Why?

   3G.
 Change the circuit to stop the amplifier from saturating.
 What is the amplifier gain now?